Machine Learning

 Example: Real estate comparative market analysis.

-Training: A realtor looks at the recent selling price of homes similar to the one they are selling and sets a selling price based on those similar homes.
+Training: A realtor compares the recent selling price of homes similar to the one they are selling and sets a selling price based on those similar homes.
 In order to train an ML model to do this, the pertinent characteristics of a home (location, number of beds and baths, etc.) need to be identified and represented numerically so that they can be compared mathematically.

 Example: Character recognition.